ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-inserting.md

 ---
 category: features-images
 menu-title: Inserting images via URL
-meta-title: Inserting images into content in CKEditor 5 via URL
+meta-title: Inserting images into content via URL | CKEditor 5 Documentation
 meta-description: Learn how to insert your images into the content.
 order: 75
 ---